tommybobbins/PiThermostat/README.md

 PiThermostat
 ============

 Raspberry Pi using a HY28 LCD touchscreen (Texy or Adafruit PiTFT) and a TMP102 to make a thermostat display.
 Integrates with Google calendar or Django Schedule to find required temperature.
+Works with 433MHz sender board to make a complete boiler control.
+Currently works with British Gas and Drayton gas boilers.

+More details about the 433 sender board used can be found https://github.com/tommybobbins/Raspi_433

 Requires the Adafruit libraries to read from the TMP102: